History of Hem Sheela Model School

 The idea of building a school was instilled in Rabindra N. Roy by his father, the late Hem Chandra Roy, in 1967.
 Hemchandra Sheelabati Memorial Educational Trust was established in 1988.
 It is a non-profit organization.
 The school, which is affiliated to the C.B.S.E. in New Delhi, is governed by the trust and run by the members of the Managing Committee.
 The President of Drury University automatically becomes a Trustee (ex-officio) of the Hem Sheela Model School.

 Former President John E. Moore, Jr. of Drury University inaugurated the primary school on March 12, 1995.
 Prime land (20 acres) was leased to the Hem Sheela Model School by the Steel Authority of India in 1994.
-Total area of the land on both sites was equal to 24 acres.

 Dr. Michael Doyle and Mrs. Janice Doyle dedicated the middle school building, known as the Doyle Building, in January of 2000.
 Dr. Doyle also delivered a speech on the school's Founders' Day.